I. Audience

 Tactics preserve.

-This manual does not argue why sovereignty matters.
-That has already been settled upstream.
-This document concerns how one remains sovereign under pressure.
+This manual does not spend time arguing why sovereignty matters.
+That question has already been settled upstream.
+This document is concerned with how one remains sovereign under pressure.

 No slogans.